-This course provides co-requisite instruction for students who wish to begin their college-level composition studies while also removing their writing placement deficiency.
+ENGL 0142 Integrated Composition Skills (2-0-2) This course provides co-requisite instruction for students who wish to begin their college-level composition studies while also removing their writing placement deficiency.
 Students enrolling in this course must be concurrently enrolled in the associated ENGL 1113 section since much of the content and course material between the two courses will be integrated.
-In ENGL 0142, students learn and practice specific college-level discussions, workshops, lectures, guizzes, or presentations.
+In ENGL 0142, students learn and practice specific college-level composition skills through critical reading and writing, class discussions, workshops, lectures, quizzes, or presentations.
 Prerequisite: Appropriate assessment scores or successful completion of ENGL 0133.